DataExperts/dexih.transforms/README.md

 #### Caching Settings

 The transform can store a cache of records already read.
 By default the cache is off.
 There are two types of caching options.
 * *OnDemandCache* - Will retain records that have been read by the `ReadAsync()` or `LookupRow()` function.
-Whenever the `LookupRow` function is called the transform will first check the cache for the row, and if not found ask the underlying conneciton for the row.
+Whenever the `LookupRow` function is called the transform will first check the cache for the row, and if not found ask the underlying connection for the row.
 * *PreLoadCache* - Will load all records into memory the first time the `LookupRow` function is called.
 It will then only refer to the cache when retrieving additional records.

 The transform can also set a maximum cache size, which causes the transform to store the last *n* rows.
 This can be useful to manage memory usage on large tables, and store rows when a commit fails.